Fiat: History

 On 11 July 1899, Giovanni Agnelli was part of the group of founding members of FIAT, Fabbrica Italiana di Automobili Torino.
 The first Fiat plant opened in 1900 with 35 staff making 24 cars.
 Known from the beginning for the talent and creativity of its engineering staff, by 1903 Fiat made a small profit and produced 135 cars; this grew to 1,149 cars by 1906.
 The company then went public selling shares via the Milan stock exchange.

 Agnelli led the company until his death in 1945, while Vittorio Valletta administered the firm's daily activities.
 Its first car, the 3 ½ CV (of which only 24 copies were built, all bodied by Alessio of Turin) was based on a design purchased from Ceirano GB & C and had a 697 cc boxer twin engine.
 In 1903, Fiat produced its first truck.
 In 1908, the first Fiat was exported to the US.
 That same year, the first Fiat aircraft engine was produced.
 Also around the same time, Fiat taxis became popular in Europe.

 By 1910, Fiat was the largest automotive company in Italy.
 That same year, a new plant was built in Poughkeepsie, NY, by the newly founded American F.I.A.T.
 Automobile Company.
 Owning a Fiat at that time was a sign of distinction.
-The cost of a Fiat in the US was initially $4,000 and rose up to $6,400 in 1918, compared to $825 for a Ford Model T in 1908, and $525 in 1918, respectively.
+The cost of a Fiat in the US was initially $4,000 and rose to $6,400 in 1918, compared to $825 and $525 for a Ford Model T in 1908 and 1918 respectively.
 During World War I, Fiat had to devote all of its factories to supplying the Allies with aircraft, engines, machine guns, trucks, and ambulances.
 Upon the entry of the US into the war in 1917, the factory was shut down as US regulations became too burdensome (the site was eventually sold to Western Publishing).
 After the war, Fiat introduced its first tractor, the 702.
 By the early 1920s, Fiat had a market share in Italy of 80%.

 In 1921, workers seized Fiat's plants and hoisted the red flag of communism over them.
 Agnelli responded by quitting the company.
 However, the Italian Socialist Party and its ally organization, the Italian General Confederation of Labour, in an effort to effect a compromise with the centrist parties ordered the occupation ended.
 In 1922, Fiat began to build the famous Lingotto car factory—then the largest in Europe—which opened in 1923.
 It was the first Fiat factory to use assembly lines; by 1925, Fiat controlled 87% of the Italian car market.
 In 1928, with the 509, Fiat included insurance in the purchase price.